russross/codrilla/api.md

     *   Name: the name of the course
     *   Close: timestamp when the course ends
     *   Instructors: list of instructor emails for this course
+    *   ClosedAssignments: list of already-closed assignments, sorted by deadline
     *   OpenAssignments: list of open assignments for this course, sorted by deadline
-    *   NextAssignment: generic listing for the next assignment to become available, or null if none is currently set
+    *   FutureAssignments: generic listing for assignments not yet available

     Generic assignment listings contain the following: